ChonmaneeC/JavaProjectYear1/README.md

 # JavaProjectYear1
-This Java project belongs to the final project for year 1 semester 2: Water Level of the Water Tank
+This Java project belongs to the final project for year 1 semester 2: Water Level of the Water Tank.